honeycombio/honeycomb-opentelemetry-swift/README.md

 UIKit views will automatically be instrumented, emitting `viewDidAppear` and `viewDidDisappear` events.
 Both have the following attributes:

-- `title` - Title of the view, if provided.
+- `view.title` - Title of the view controller, if provided.
-- `nibName` - The name of the view controller's nib file, if one was specified.
+- `view.nibName` - The name of the view controller's nib file, if one was specified.
-- `animated` - true if the transition to/from this view is animated, false if it isn't.
+- `view.animated` - true if the transition to/from this view is animated, false if it isn't.
-- `className` - name of the swift/objective-c class this view controller has.
+- `view.class` - name of the swift/objective-c class this view
+controller has.

 #### Interaction